Gabriel Scally warns against ‘rush’ to relax Covid-19 restrictions

 The Business Post reported the Cabinet is considering speeding up the extension of travel limits, or scrapping them altogether, as well as relaxing visitor restrictions to nursing homes.

-The Sunday Independent reported that the 5 kilometre limit for travel could be relaxed three weeks early, and that museums, galleries, hairdressers and other businesses could be allowed reopen by the end of June.
+The Sunday Independent reported that the 20km limit for travel could be relaxed three weeks early, and that museums, galleries, hairdressers and other businesses could be allowed reopen by the end of June.

 Speaking on the Brendan O’Connor show on RTÉ, former Taoiseach Bertie Ahern urged an acceleration of lockdown relaxation.